 If you have completed all of these steps correctly, all your mail will now be delivered via Office 365.

 To check that this is working:

-Send email from a mailbox on your email server to an Internet mailbox.
+Send email from a mailbox on your email server to an external (Internet) recipient.

 Send email from an Internet mailbox to a mailbox on your email server.

 Make sure both emails are received.